imran-synectiks/xformation-cms-netlify/src/pages/service/2021-02-23-my-new-service.md

   heading: Page Two
   description: The Coffee Taster’s Flavor Wheel, the official resource used by
-    coffee tasters, has been revised for the first time this year.The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year.The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year.The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year.The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year.The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year.The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year.The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year.The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year.The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year.The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year.The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year.The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year.The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year.The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first
+    coffee tasters, has been revised for the first time this year.The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year.The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first